 At least once a week, or when weather permitted, we took the sleeping bags out and hung them up to air out.
 The air and the sunshine killed the odors associated with living in close proximity with everyone else.

 The center of the tent had a stove, one of these small MOGAS powered stove.
 Full blast it

 would keep the tent barely tolerable in cold weather.
-In the morning, it served as a gathering point to get warm, heat a cup of MRE coffee and get ready for the day.
+In the morning, it served as a gathering point to get warm, heat a cup of MRE coffee or make coffee in the pot and get ready for the day.
 A lot of water was heated on that little stove.